Cong demands sacking of MP minister whom woman calls 'rapist' in video and then takes U-turn | Politics

 The woman should be asked to undergo a narco-analysis test to bring out the truth, said senior Congress leader and former MP Law and Legal Affairs Minister PC Sharma.

-“We want the entire incident to be probed and the minister sacked.
+''We want the entire incident to be probed and the minister sacked.
 The woman should be asked to undergo narco test so that the truth comes to the fore.
-This is our demand,” he told reporters.
+This is our demand,'' he told reporters here.

 On Thursday, a video surfaced on social media in which the woman is purportedly heard calling the BJP minister a ''rapist'' while arguing with staff members of a resort.
-In another video, she is purportedly heard saying, “The minister is a respected man and I respect him.”
+In another video, she is purportedly heard saying, “The minister is a respected man and I respect him.''
 PTI could not independently verify the authenticity of the videos.

 Sharma said after the woman used insulting language against the minister, his supporters vandalised the resort, but a case with only light offences was registered in this regard.